 Steven M. Allen

-Upon relocating to Washington, DC, he studied composition and conducting at Howard University while serving as the assistant choral director.
-His graduate studies include: composition with Andrew Simpson and Steven Strunk, at the Benjamin T. Rome School of Music, The Catholic University of America, ethnomusicology with Kip Lornell, George Washington University, choral conducting and pedagogy with James Jordan, Westminster Choir College and William Weinert, Eastman School of Music.
+Steven M. Allen began his undergraduate studies in voice and piano performance at Mary Holmes College, West Point, MS. He then enrolled at Jackson State University, where he developed an intrinsic zeal for conducting and composition under the tutelage of Robert L. Morris.
+Upon relocating to Washington, DC area, he studied composition and conducting at Howard University while serving as the assistant choral director.
+His graduate studies include: composition with Andrew Simpson and Steven Strunk at the Benjamin T. Rome School of Music, The Catholic University of America, ethnomusicology with Kip Lornell, George Washington University, choral conducting and pedagogy with James Jordan, Westminster Choir College and William Weinert, Eastman School of Music.